-The Governing body and Senior Leadership Team at St Monica's follow safe recruitment processes in accordance with government requirements and MKSCB procedures.
+The Governing body and Senior Leadership Team at St Monica's follow safe recruitment processes in accordance with government set out in Keeping Children Safe in Education 2021 and MK Together procedures.
 These include:

 - Ensuring the Headteacher/Principal/Senior Officer, other staff responsible for recruitment and members of the Governing Board (as appropriate) complete safer recruitment training. - Ensuring the upkeep of a Single Central Record of all staff and regular volunteers. - Ensuring written recruitment and selection policies and procedures are in place. - Adhering to statutory responsibilities to check staff who work with children. - Ensuring all governors have enhanced DBS checks. - Taking proportionate decisions on whether to ask for any checks beyond what is required. - Ensuring that volunteers are appropriately supervised. - Ensuring that at least one person on any appointment panel is safer recruitment trained.